wp-plugins/my-calendar/readme.txt

 == Description ==

 My Calendar provides basic event management and provides numerous methods to display your events.

-This calendar is branched from [Kieran O'Shea's Calendar plugin](http://wordpress.org/extend/plugins/calendar/).
-The output has been pretty much completely re-written, the settings methods have been revamped, and the widgets have been completely revamped.
-The information you can provide for an event has been expanded to include location information.
-The UI has been completely revamped.

-In short, there isn't actually much left of the original plugin.
+The plug-in can support individual calendars within WordPress Multi-User, or multiple calendars displaying different categories of events.

 Features:

-*	Monthly view of events
+*	Standard calendar or list views of events in calendar
-*	List view of events; multiple months can be viewed at once.
-*	Events can display their author (optional)
-*	Events can span more than one day
-*	Events can include location information
-*	Event listings can show address and/or a link to a Google Map with the address
-*	Locations can be shown in [hCard format](http://microformats.org/wiki/hcard).
-*	Multiple events per day possible
-*	Events can repeat on a daily, weekly, monthly or yearly basis
-*	Repeats can occur indefinitely or a limited number of times
-*	Easy to use events manager
+* 	Mini-calendar view for compact displays
 *	Widget to show today's events
-*	Highly configurable widget to show upcoming events
+*	Configurable widget to show upcoming or past events
 *	Widget templating to control what information is displayed in widget output.
-*	Extensive settings panel for administration
 *	Edit or disable default CSS and default JavaScript from the style editor
-*	Optional drop down boxes to quickly change month and year
-*	User groups other than admin can be permitted to manage events
-*	Events can be placed into categories
+* 	Events can be configured to be added by any level of user; either directly to calendar or reserved for administrative approval
 *	Calendar can be displayed including a single category, all categories, or a selection of categories
-*	Events can be links pointing to a location of your choice
 *   Import method from Kieran's Calendar plugin
-* 	Help information within the plugin for shortcodes and widget templates.
+* 	Help information within the plugin for shortcode usage and widget templates.
+*	Editable CSS styles and JavaScript behaviors
+* 	Store and display the following information for each event: title, description, alternate description, event category, URL, start date, start time, end date, end time, registration status (open, closed or irrelevant), event location.

+This calendar is a branch from [Kieran O'Shea's Calendar plugin](http://wordpress.org/extend/plugins/calendar/).
+You can import any previous scheduled events from Kieran's calendar into this one.

 Languages available: